If you’ve ever stared at a messy spreadsheet full of keywords, wondering how to turn chaos into a clear content plan, you’re not alone.

 Each cluster should generate a content brief that includes:

-- Primary and secondary keywords
+- Primary and secondary keywords mapped to the cluster

-- Working title and suggested H2s
+- Working title + suggested H2s based on SERP patterns

-- Top-ranking competitors on the SERP
+- Top-ranking competitors shaping the search landscape

-- Search intent and funnel stage
+- Search intent and funnel stage for precise positioning

 5. Align with Writers and Editors